 I make a point in the beginning to get to know each new student’s current level, their unique goals and interests.
 I begin with method books at first in order to cover the basics.
 But then love to find what additional options may excite each individual, for example; improvising and jazz, popular music, classical, composing, playing duets, movie theme music.
 Or maybe just that one haunting song, the one that made you decide to pick up a musical instrument.

 Why did you want to become a music teacher?

 I graduated from Portland State University with a degree in Music and Music Education.
-From then on I’ve always loved the idea of brining music into other peoples lives.
+From then on I’ve always loved the idea of bringing music into other peoples lives.
 It was many years later I realized that one-on-one private teaching was for me!
 I absolutely love being the support system for those perusing their own musical dreams!